valr300/OSPaypalIpn/README.md

 Create folder /var/www/{yourwebsite}/ipn/ on your linux Machine:

     sudo mkdir /var/www/{yourwebsite}/ipn
+    sudo chown www-data /var/www/{yourwebsite}/ipn

 Put the content of the "ipn" folder in /var/www/{yourwebsite}/ipn/ :

     cd {the place you put the package}
     sudo cp -r * /var/www/{yourwebsite}/ipn/

 make sure your web service can access the file.
 Acces  should be readable for www-data for nginx.

+    sudo chown www-data *.php
+    sudo chgrp www-data *.php

 # Step 3: Create the Database
-Execute the following script in your Database MySql :
+Execute the following script in your Database MySql, i would suggest using The WorkBench, gonna make your life much easier.

 Paypal_Paypals.sql  		will build the database Rental and the Tables Paypal_routines.sql     will build the stored procs.

 # Step 4: Create The user database for the Rental database
-execute the following lines.
+execute the following lines, or simply crete your user with the Workbench

 mysql -u root --password
 (enter your mysql password, or if you haven't set password for MySQL server, type "mysql -u root" instead) You can even use MySQL Command Line Client on the Start menu on Windows.
 After login, create user, or if you prefer proceed to create you user via the Workbench, much easier!.